substack/html-version-spec/readme.markdown

 The `identity` attribute in the elements above all use the following format.
 Identities are public keys used for signing content.
 Each identity in the identity attribute represents a key which is allowed to sign new releases.
+If any one of the enumerated public keys is valid for the signature data, the integrity of the document is accepted.

 There can be one or more identities in an `identity` attribute.
 Identities are whitespace-separated.
 Each identity contains the name of the public key